lucasmaloni/titac-minimax/README.md

 ![Decision Tree GIF](https://github.com/lucasmaloni/titac-minimax/blob/main/gif%20plot.gif)

 To make it easier to understand, the visualization in the GIF focuses on the tree's structure and complexity.
-However, the project also contains a branch that displays the scores and moves on each node.
+However, the project displays the scores and moves on each node.

 The real challenge begins now: can you beat the machine?